- Single Equality Plan

-It is hoped that most complaints can be resolved by talking to your child’s teacher or Headteacher and making sure that there are no misunderstandings.
+It is hoped that most concerns can be resolved by talking to your child’s teacher, a member of the school’s senior leadership team or the Headteacher and making sure that there are no misunderstandings.
 However, parents or guardians have a right to make a formal complaint.
-A copy of the complaints procedure can be obtained from each school and the City Council’s website contains some information and advice.
+A copy of the school’s Complaints Policy is available from the school office or can be found below:

 Pupil Premium Strategy

 The report below details our Pupil Premium Strategy, reviewing the 2015/16 academic year and setting out plans for the 2016/17 academic year:

 Special Educational Needs (SEN)

 Children can experience learning difficulties at any time during their school career.
 The degree of difficulty can vary significantly, requiring different strategies for support.
 The school aims to make appropriate provision for all children with Special Educational Needs, including those with high ability.
 We have a teacher who is responsible for the “Gifted and Talented” who supports other teachers in providing for these pupils.

 A member of staff oversees provision for children with particular needs.
 This may, for example, take the form of planned individual programmes of work supervised by the Class Teacher, or it may require particular skills from Specialist Support Teachers.

 Specific procedures for the early identification of learning difficulties, and those children demonstrating high ability levels, are laid down in the school’s policy document.